pedrohmac/automation-performance-pipeline/readme.md

 To deploy the project infrastructure, follow these steps:

+1. Create an environment variable called ```BUCKET``` with the bucket name you want to use for your project.
-1. Navigate to the `/terraform` directory.
+2. Navigate to the `/terraform` directory.
-2. Initialize Terraform with `terraform init`.
+3. Initialize Terraform with `terraform init`.
-3. Review the Terraform execution plan with `terraform plan`.
+4. Review the Terraform execution plan with `terraform plan`.
-4. Apply the changes to create the infrastructure with `terraform apply`.
+5. Apply the changes to create the infrastructure with `terraform apply`.
-5. Monitor the deployment progress and confirm any prompts.
+6. Monitor the deployment progress and confirm any prompts.

 ## Usage

-Once the infrastructure is deployed, you can start using the Automation Performance Dashboard:
+Once the infrastructure is deployed, you can start using the Automation Performance Pipeline:

+1. Run ```sh bash.sh``` to upload required files
-1. Run the ETL processes to extract, transform, and load data into Amazon Redshift.
+2. Run the ETL processes to extract, transform, and load data into Amazon Redshift.
-2. Configure Redshift connection to your data vizualization tool.
+3. Configure Redshift connection to your data vizualization tool.
-3. Access the dashboards to visualize automation performance metrics.
+4. Access the dashboards to visualize automation performance metrics.

 ## License